 Gems Of Nepal

-Nepal is known all over the world as a first class adventure destination, yet besides the adventure, Nepal has a lot to offer in terms of cultural, traditional and diversity for the intrepid travellers.
-This trip incorporates the expanse of the Kathmandu valley and the splendour of Pokhara Valley.
-We have planned the itinerary so that we can give you the best Nepal has to offer, perhaps the best one can get without having to exert oneself yet bask in all the sights and sound on offer.
+Nepal is known all over the world as a first class adventure destination, yet besides adventure travel up in the mountains, Nepal has a lot to offer in terms of cultural, traditional and diversity for the intrepid travellers.
+This trip incorporates the expanse of both the Kathmandu and Pokhara Valley.
+We've planned this itinerary to give you the best Nepal has to offer, perhaps the best one can get without having to exert oneself too hard, and bask in all the sights and sound on offer.

 Accommodation: Hotels and Lodges

 On Tour: 11 days

 - Enjoy the mountain view from Haatiban Himalayan Height Resort